 And while in one of these states, our brain can stop us from fully communicating everything we need or want to say.

 But leaving a situation without openly sharing our feelings and speaking our truth — giving in to the “flight” part of fight, flight, freeze — doesn’t serve us.
 In fact, it can create additional emotional, mental, and physical stress, while potentially causing tension in a relationship that matters to you.

 So what did I do in the situation from before with my partner?

 I repeated a few mantras in my head — “I can do this!” and “I am safe!” — to help calm the sick feeling that was flowing through my body, and I told him that his words made me feel rejected.
-As I expressed my truth, the empathy I saw on his face melted away all the tension and negativity I had been holding.
+As I started to share my feelings and express my truth, the empathy I saw on his face melted away all the tension and negativity I had been holding.
 I could physically feel a weight lifting from my shoulders.

 My partner was so kind and loving in that moment because he knew I was speaking from a place of hurt.
 His response allowed me to calm the agitation in my body, but it also filled me with the reassurance I needed.
-It was a powerful learning moment for me about the importance of sharing my feelings, especially when I’m feeling vulnerable.
+It was a powerful learning moment for me about why it’s so important to share your feelings, especially when you’re feeling vulnerable.

 I know it may feel scary as hell to share vulnerably, especially if you’re dealing with a toxic relationship, but the next time you feel tempted to bury your emotions, pause for a moment.
 Take a deep breath and ask yourself these questions: